Lufteluke/pi-tin/hardware_build.md

 ![](images/mint_tin_parts.jpg)

-<small>The parts shown in the photos were printed with Bambu Lab Translucent PETG and PolyMaker PolyFlex TPU95.</small>
+<small>All the parts shown in the photos were printed with a 0.6mm nozzle, using Bambu Lab PETG and PolyMaker PolyFlex TPU95.</small>

 ## 1. solder the Raspberry Pi to the main PCB